docaxess/webcomponents/packages/login/readme.md

 ## Usage:

+These components can be utilized as simple inputs, with the addition of validators and properties such as value, name, and disabled.

-To use these components, we must add the properties as attributes.
+To make use of these components, we need to add the properties as attributes.

 ### Component Tag: